SkySaves/QT-Book-Search/README.md

 ### v0.0.3:
-      -Added a splash screen before it launches, the PNG file it uses is included in the directory.
+      -Added a splash screen before the program launches, the PNG file it uses is included in the directory.

 ### v0.0.5: